-Each immersion heater is equipped with a thermostat, which turns off the electricity to the immersion heater when water inside the cylinder reaches a preset temperature (usually 55 – 60 degrees Celsius).
-This thermostat is located underneath the metal cap which covers the top of the immersion heater, and should not be confused with the thermostat that is strapped around the outside of the cylinder.
+Each immersion heater is equipped with a thermostat.
+This shuts off the immersion heater when water inside the cylinder reaches a preset temperature (usually 55 – 60 degrees Celsius).
+This thermostat is located underneath a metal cap which covers the top of the immersion heater.
+It shouldn’t be confused with the thermostat that is strapped around the outside of the cylinder.

-The problem of hot water coming from cold taps or cold outlets occurs when the immersion heater fails in the ‘on’ position.
-This will heat the water up in the hot water cylinder indefinitely.
-This extremely hot water expands up the expansion pipe and vents back into the cold water storage cistern.
-But since the hot water cylinder is supplied with water from the cold water storage cistern, this effectively creates a loop whereby the water in the cold cistern is being heated by the immersion heater.
+The problem of hot water coming from cold taps occurs when the immersion heater fails in the ‘on’ position.
+This will heat the water in the hot water cylinder indefinitely.
+The extremely hot water expands up the expansion pipe and vents back into the cold water storage cistern.
+But since the storage cistern also supplies the hot water cylinder, this effectively creates a loop whereby the cylinder’s immersion heater is heating the water in the cistern too.

-Since the cold water cistern usually supplies the cold taps in the bathroom, this is why a failed immersion heater thermostat will result in them delivering hot water.
-The kitchen tap will be unaffected as it is supplied from the mains.
-However, even in households where the bathroom cold taps are supplied from the mains, you may still notice this problem in the form of exceptionally hot water from the hot taps.
+In this situation, you notice hot water coming from the cold taps because they are usually supplied by the storage cistern, especially the bathroom taps.
+The toilet may also flush with hot water, if it is supplied by the storage cistern.
+The kitchen cold tap will be unaffected as it is supplied directly by the mains.
+However, even if all of the cold taps in your house are supplied by the mains, you may still notice this problem in the form of exceptionally hot water from the hot taps.

-If left long enough, a failed immersion heater will bring the water to a boil, including the water in the cold water cistern in the loft.
+If left long enough, a failed immersion heater will bring the water to a boil.
+This includes the water in the cold water cistern.
 The danger of having up to 50 gallons of water at a rolling boil in the loft speaks for itself.
 While most modern plastic cisterns are able to accommodate water at such temperatures for extended periods of time, there have been incidents where improperly supported plastic cisterns have split, dumping a quarter of a ton of boiling hot water onto residents below, seriously injuring them or even killing them.
 In once instance, the cistern was installed on a wooden door laid across the joists.